PATRIC3/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 * **Rename** Allows renaming of the file.
 * **Copy:** Copies the selected items to the clipboard.
 * **Move** Allows moving of the file to another folder.
-* **Edit Type** Allows changing of the type of the file in terms of how PATRIC interprets the content and uses it in other services or parts of the website.
-Allowable types include unspecified, contigs, nwk, reads, differential expression input data, and differential expression input metadata.
-Only files in this same set can be retyped.
-The type for html and text files cannot be changed.

 More details are available in the [Action Buttons](../other/action_buttons.html) user guide.